Stromness Museum: Collections

-The museum's Orkney naval history collections include artifacts recovered from the scuttling of the German fleet at Scapa Flow and sunken Royal Navy ships, including a dumaresq from the Dreadnought battleship, HMS Vanguard.
+The museum's Orkney naval history collections include artefacts recovered from the scuttling of the German fleet at Scapa Flow and sunken Royal Navy ships, including a dumaresq from the Dreadnought battleship, HMS Vanguard.

-A number of items on display relate to arctic exploration, the 19th century Orcadian explorer John Rae, and indigenous peoples in Northern Canada.
-Artifacts include one of the only two Halkett boats known to still exist, and an Arctic medal awarded to the ill-fated Arctic explorer, John Franklin.
+A number of items on display relate to arctic exploration, the 19th-century Orcadian explorer John Rae, and indigenous peoples in Northern Canada.
+Artefacts include one of the only two Halkett boats known to still exist, and an Arctic medal awarded to the Arctic explorer, John Franklin.

 Other exhibits include ethnographic items collected by Orcadians, William Balfour Baikie and Jack Renton, and items from James Cook's third voyage which landed in Stromness on its return home.

 The museum's natural history collection includes displays of taxidermied birds, fossils, and molluscs, including items collected by Charles Clouston and Robert Rendall, and the Homosteus milleri fossil discovered by Hugh Miller.

-In 2016, the museum discovered a 5,000 year old neolithic whalebone figurine in its Skara Brae collection that had long been considered lost.
+In 2016, the museum discovered a 5,000-year-old neolithic whalebone figurine in its Skara Brae collection that had long been considered lost.
 In 2020, two Egyptian faience shabti from 1145 to 986 BC were identified in the museum's collection by researchers at the National Museum of Scotland.